-If a male wants to improve his reproductive function, he should take into account a number of factors, such as avoiding bad habits, correction of a diet, sufficient rest, and obtaining the necessary amount of vitamins & minerals.
+If a man wants to improve his reproductive function, he should take into account a number of factors, such as avoiding bad habits, correction of a diet, sufficient rest, and obtaining the necessary amount of vitamins and minerals.
 These natural substances are required to normalize the production and improvement of sperm quality and perform a number of other important functions.

-The list of vitamins and minerals that are necessary for a male reproductive function includes:
+The list of vitamins and minerals that are necessary for male reproductive function includes:

 2) vitamin E;

 3) ascorbic acid;

 Calcium and Vitamin D also have a certain role in maintaining male fertility.
 When taking the above-mentioned substances in the form of supplements (tabs, capsules, etc.) you shouldn’t exceed the recommended dose in order to avoid possible side effects.

 Zinc – An Important Mineral for Production of Hormones

 Zinc is an important microelement, taking part in spermatogenesis and the synthesis of certain hormones, including testosterone.
 It is necessary for proper, maturation of spermatozoa, as well as for building their outer membrane and tail.
 Studies have shown that additives with zinc improve the number of spermatozoa, their mobility, shape, quality, ability to fertilize the egg.
 The impact of stress, cigarette smoke, environmental factors, and alcohol can lead to a depletion of zinc stocks in the body.